luminwin/ASASF/README.md

 # 2026 ASA South Florida Student Data Challenge
 ## Annoucement: 01/01/2026; Deadline: 02/20/2026

-This repository provides the training and test datasets for the ASA South Florida 2026 Student Data Challenge.
+This repository provides the training and test datasets for the American Statistical Association (ASA) South Florida 2026 Student Data Challenge.
 The task is to predict HDL cholesterol from NHANES-based variables or to create visualizations for the high-school division. [html link](https://luminwin.github.io/ASASF/)

 ---

 ## Dataset Description

-The data consist of **1,200 individuals** sampled from the 2024 NHANES.
+The dataset includes **1,200 individuals** and **97 variables** sampled from the 2024 National Health and Nutrition Examination Survey (NHANES).
 The outcome variable is:

 - **LBDHDD_outcome** – a noise-perturbed version of Direct HDL-Cholesterol (mg/dL).